Michal-Dudzik/ksef-pdf-generator/readme.md

 ### Optional Arguments (for invoices only)

-- `--nrKSeF` - KSeF number for the invoice
+- `--nrKSeF` - KSeF number for the invoice (use "OFFLINE" for offline invoices)
+- `--qrCode1` - QR code data for the first QR code
-- `--qrCode` - QR code URL for the invoice
+- `--qrCode2` - QR code data for the second QR code (shown below the first with label "certyfikat")

 ### Utility Commands